prometheus/jmx_exporter/README.md

 valueFactor       | Optional number that `value` (or the scraped mBean value if `value` is not specified) is multiplied by, mainly used to convert mBean values from milliseconds to seconds. labels            | A map of label name to label value pairs.
 Capture groups from `pattern` can be used in each. `name` must be set to use this.
 Empty names and values are ignored.
 If not specified and the default format is not being used, no labels are set. help              | Help text for the metric.
 Capture groups from `pattern` can be used. `name` must be set to use this.
-Defaults to the mBean attribute description and the full name of the attribute. matchBeanValue    | Whether to append the bean value in the expression to match patterns against for this rule. (e.g: "beanName<beanType>: <beanValue>").
-Defaults to `true`. cache             | Whether to cache bean name expressions to rule computation (match and mismatch).
+Defaults to the mBean attribute description and the full name of the attribute. cache             | Whether to cache bean name expressions to rule computation (match and mismatch).
 This can increase performance when collecting a lot of mbeans.
 Defaults to `false`. type              | The type of the metric, can be `GAUGE`, `COUNTER` or `UNTYPED`. `name` must be set to use this.
 Defaults to `UNTYPED`.